ilhamhanif/simple-cdc-service/README.md

 Explanation:

--   Container name: **debezium**.
+-   Service name: **debezium**.
--   Port 8083 is exposed to setup the debezium-mysql-connector using _curl_ (will explain later).
+-   Port 8083 will be exposed to setup the debezium-mysql-connector using _curl_ (will explain later).
 -   From [this article](https://debezium.io/documentation/reference/stable/tutorial.html#starting-kafka-connect), it is **IMPORTANT** to set<br>
     GROUP_ID, CONFIG_STORAGE_TOPIC, STATUS_STORAGE_TOPIC as Environment Variable
--   This container startup is depends on other container, named **mysql** (source database), and **kafka** (message broker).
+-   The service start condition is depends with other services, **mysql** (source database) and **kafka** (message broker).

 #### Apache Kafka

-Apache Kafka is become a bridge in this architecture, as message broker.<br>
+Apache Kafka act as a bridge-like message broker in this solution.<br>
-It deliver data capture message from debezium, so consumer can consume and do action related to the message consumed.<br>
+It delivers all debezium messages, contains any data changes from database.<br>
-Kafka container is configured as below.
+Kafka consumer then consumes the message right after the message is being publish to Kafka.

 ```
   zookeeper: